PEZ/Flex4GroupIcon/README.md

 1. Add the gauge library project to the Build Path of the project where you need the GroupIcon component.
 2. Build the library project and copy the resulting swc-file out of the bin/ folder and put it in the libs/ folder of your gauge-needing project.

-Option 1 is to prefer I'd say, because then you can much easier follow what's going on in the debugger, fix bugs in the gauge and such.
+Option 1 is to prefer I'd say, because then you can much easier follow what's going on in the debugger, fix bugs and such.
 Option 2 assumes you have a standard setup project with a library folder called libs/ setup in your projects Build Path.

 ###Keep your fork in sync